 A 2016 study sampled the plasma of pregnant women throughout various stages of gestation.
 These women were given an antioxidant score in the beginning of pregnancy based on the makeup of their plasma.
 Higher levels of melatonin in this study would be indicative of a higher antioxidant score.
 Antioxidants also neutralize oxidizing agents in the body.
 This study found that women who had low antioxidant scores at the beginning of pregnancy were more likely to develop complications later on.

 Looking at the data across studies shows enough evidence to link melatonin to successful pregnancies.
 Further research and experimentation are needed in order to determine a more explicit cause and effect relationship.
 However, one could speculate that melatonin’s role as a free radical scavenger and antioxidant prevents damage from oxidative stress that can lead to preeclamptic pregnancies and other complications.
 It is possible with larger sample populations melatonin levels could be used as a predictor for complications during pregnancy.

 What Does This Mean for Women at Risk?

-This doesn’t mean that pregnant women should start taking melatonin tablets as a preventative measure.
+This does not mean that women should take melatonin tablets preventatively or during pregnancy.
+In general, any medication and nutritional supplements you take has to be discussed with your doctor.
 However, it may highlight the importance of an antioxidant-rich diet during pregnancy.
 Until further research is done, it is best to focus on a healthy diet to support the bodies natural defense systems.
 Melatonin is found naturally in cherries.
 Other foods like blueberries, pecans, artichokes, cranberries and even dark chocolate are rich in antioxidants that help neutralize free radicals in the body.